 In a way, these posts claiming that High Guardian Spice is SJW propaganda are themselves the real propaganda.
 It’s a targeted, deliberate campaign of misinformation, intended to change the perception of the show.
 The immediate hope is that the low score will deter potential viewers, thus denying the series and its creators a fair chance at being successful.

-They also hope to garner more sympathizers by convincing animation enthusiasts that women, gays, and trans people are looking to infect their medium.
+They also hope to garner more sympathizers by convincing animation enthusiasts that women and queers are looking to infect their medium.
 It’s always an attack to them; other people can’t just exist in a community or create things, it always has to be some grandiose plot to change the medium entirely and drive out everybody else.
 Cartoons like High Guardian Spice present an opportunity to them, because they only have to lie a bit and suddenly it fits their tragic narrative.

 The feminist, social justice warriors made a cool cartoon that a lot of people genuinely enjoyed.
 A cartoon that certainly mirrors their progressive worldviews in places, but primarily seeks to provide fun adventures, lovable characters, and creative fantasy scenarios.
 Even some cool action scenes at times.